LIVE LOVE CARE THINK LEARN DARE

-At Hook Norton CE Primary School we offer a broad and rich curriculum that incorporates the statutory elements that maintained schools must include within an exciting and stimulating framework that keeps the needs of the whole child; educationally, socially morally physically spiritually, at its core.
-Through our curriculum we develop learners who can think for themselves and reflect on their learning.
+At Hook Norton CE Primary School we offer a broad and rich curriculum that incorporates the statutory elements that maintained schools must include within an exciting and stimulating framework that supports children to LEARN while keeping the needs of the whole child; educationally, socially morally physically spiritually, at its core.
+Through our curriculum we develop learners who can THINK for themselves and reflect on their learning.
 They are supported to work independently, following their own lines of enquiry, but also work as part of a team.
-They are taught to care for each other, to manage themselves and their resources and care for their surroundings.
-Ours is an inclusive community where each child is valued as an individual within a culture of equality and aspiration, where disadvantage is removed and doors are opened to future success.
-Our pupils are encouraged to believe in themselves, to be resilient and independent, develop a growth mindset and become innovative, creative, strategic-thinking individuals.
+They are taught to CARE for each other, to manage themselves and their resources and look after their surroundings.
+Our pupils are supported to LIVE in harmony within an inclusive community where each child is valued as an individual within a culture of equality and aspiration, where disadvantage is removed and doors are opened to future success.
+We foster a LOVE of learning through which our pupils are encouraged to believe in themselves, to be resilient and independent, develop a growth mindset and become innovative, creative, strategic-thinking individuals who DARE to venture beyond their comfort zones.

 At Hook Norton CE Primary School we follow the statutory National Curriculum Programmes of Study in Key Stage One and Two, and the Early Years Foundation Stage Curriculum for Nursery and Reception.
 We follow the Oxfordshire Agreed Syllabus for Religious Education across the school.